What is the Best Crypto Wallet in Australia?

 Hot wallets like MetaMask are constantly connected to the internet to store digital assets like crypto and NFTs.
 This makes them incredibly convenient for interacting with the Web3 world, as they can easily be linked to an application with just a click or two.
 Hot wallets are usually available on a web browser, smartphone app or controlled via a third-party exchange.
 The tradeoff for convenience is that hot wallets pose a greater hacking risk due to their permanent connectivity.
 Such an exploit is more likely to come due to the app being connected to (for example, a decentralised bridging service), rather than the wallet itself being compromised.

-A cold wallet, on the other hand, is aptly named due to their offline nature.
+A cold wallet, on the other hand, is aptly named due to its offline nature.
 These wallets are physical bits of hardware that must be connected to a device – either by Bluetooth or cable – before accessing the internet.
-This means that they are incredibly secure and are suitable for storing large crypto portfolios.
-However, they are a little slow to set up and use, making them somewhat inconvenient for crypto traders who need to take advantage of tiny swings in the market.
+This means they are incredibly secure and suitable for storing larger crypto portfolios.
+However, they can be a little slow to set up and use, making them somewhat inconvenient for crypto traders who need to take advantage of tiny swings in the market.

 In short – there is a place for both hot and cold wallets in a crypto investor’s arsenal.
-Active traders should keep assets they wish to use in the short term in a hot wallet, while the bulk of longer-term holdings are best kept in a cold wallet.
+Active traders should keep short-term assets in a hot wallet, while the bulk of longer-term holdings are best kept in a cold wallet.

 Frequently Asked Questions